BebeSparkelSparkel/hra/README.md

 1. The meta string
 1. An optional directory context string, which contains no space
 1. A single space
-1. Optionally, the opener string
-1. A POSIX path.
-If referencing an already defined directory context, the path must not begin with a forward slash
+1. A POSIX path, optionally bracketed
+    - If referencing an already defined directory context, the path must not begin with a forward slash
-1. If opened, the closer string
+    - If not bracketed, spaces may not be used

 If the POSIX path ends with trailing single forward slash, a directory is specified and not a file.

+If the `encoding` prefix is defined, zero or more encodings can be specified after the path:
+1. A single space
+1. The encoding prefix string
+1. The encoding name string, optionally bracketed
+1. Optionally, steps 1-2 can be repeated for additional encodings which are applied left to right

 Optionally (there are no required attributes), attributes can be associated with the definition with:
 1. At least one leading spaces
 1. Optionally, to allow multi-line attribute assignments the following the following can be included:
     1. The line continuation string
     1. Zero or more spaces
-1. The attribute name string
+1. The attribute name string, optionally bracketed
 1. The attribute assignment string
-1. The attribute value string
+1. The attribute value string, optionally bracketed
 1. Optionally, the above steps can be repeated for more attribute assignments

 #### Data Lines